Abby Flanagan: To Move Through Stone

 The Edwards Aquifer is an underground layer of porous limestone that stores and moves groundwater across Central and South Texas.
 It supports the industrial, recreational, and spiritual needs of over two million people, yet its scale and hydrogeological inner workings remain largely invisible to those who depend on it.
 In To Move Through Stone, artist Abby Flanagan uses drawing, sculpture, and installation to trace the aquifer’s systems, study its material form, and represent its critical role in local ecologies.

-To render this hidden system visible, Flanagan draws upon field research in the Edwards Aquifer’s above and below-ground environments as well as her conversations with its stewards.
+To engage this hidden system, Flanagan draws upon field research in the Edwards Aquifer’s above and below-ground environments as well as her conversations with its stewards.
 She transforms collected materials such as limestone, water, mud, plants, and plastic into sculptures injected with rhodamine dye, a fluorescent pink substance used by scientists to trace and measure water flow.
-A rain gauge extending from the VAC gallery to the courtyard tracks local weather patterns, connecting the exhibition to the extreme drought and flooding that continue to deplete the aquifer’s water supply.
+A rain gauge extending from the VAC gallery to the outdoor courtyard tracks local weather patterns, connecting the exhibition to the extreme drought and flooding that continue to deplete the aquifer’s water supply.

-Across seven new bodies of work, Flanagan repurposes scientific and artistic tools, resisting a complete picture of the aquifer in favor of highlighting its fluid, ever-changing nature and the fragmented ways diverse groups perceive, protect, and give meaning to it.
+Across seven new bodies of work, Flanagan repurposes scientific and artistic tools, resisting a complete picture of the aquifer in favor of highlighting its fluid, ever-changing nature and the fragmented ways diverse groups perceive, protect, and give it meaning.
 Subtle changes in the gallery’s atmosphere further destabilize the works: gravity compresses layered sediment, humidity swells sand, and changing light patterns reveal and conceal details.
-In To Move Through Stone, Flanagan presents drawing as an expanded form that incorporates the methods, metrics, and emotions used across a range of disciplines to sit with the uncertainty of knowing, representing, and caring for a shared resource increasingly at risk amid the climate crisis and rapid development.
+In To Move Through Stone, Flanagan presents drawing as an expanded form to incorporate the methods, metrics, and emotions used across a range of disciplines to sit with the uncertainty of knowing, representing, and caring for this shared resource, which is increasingly at risk amid the climate crisis and rapid development.

 Abby Flanagan: To Move Through Stone is curated by Melissa Fandos, Assistant Curator.